I am a serial list maker. I have 3 synchronous ‘to-do’ lists: ‘Do Today’, ‘Get done soon’, and the more liberal ‘Long Term To-Do’

 I have been making the Long term list since 2010, without ever stopping to do the heavier Doing.
 With which end would I pick a mammoth that promises to be too big to fit my arms?
 So things piled: ASL, yoga, Photoshop…till I had myself a Long Term list so long that it would take a lifetime to just begin.

-Then 2020 turned everything on it’s head and made me Rapunzel.
+Then 2020 turned everything on its head and made me Rapunzel.
 It took away my coping mechanism of Escaping.
 I couldn’t run into the cozy arms of Pune cafes every time this family became overwhelming.
-It took away my mental reset buttons and asked me to figure things from within.
+It took away my mental reset buttons and asked me to figure things out from within.
 (Look how I talk now?)
 This brought to surface anger issues, unhealthy attachment patterns, and so many new triggers.
 I cried on so many work calls I could bathe babyR in my tears.
 I grit my teeth so hard, that it felt like cardio.

-- Can sign alphabets and basic questions in ASL
+- Can sign alphabets and basic questions in ASL.

-- Have a Harmonica on which I can play Amitabh’s Sholay tune
+- Have a Harmonica on which I can play Amitabh’s Sholay tune.

-- Finally started working on my website
+- (Finally) started working on my website

 - Write more, but not out of compulsion